fsnotify/fsnotify/README.md

     fs.inotify.max_user_instances=256

 ### Windows
-With a recursive watch, the Windows backend may emit `Write` events on intermediate directories: on an NTFS-backed volume, creating, renaming, or removing a child entry updates the containing directory's last-write time, and because the backend requests `FILE_NOTIFY_CHANGE_LAST_WRITE` to support `Write` on files, that update is surfaced as a `Write` on the directory that contains the changed entry.
+On Windows, when you watch a directory recursively, you may receive a `Write` event for an intermediate directory whenever a child entry inside it is created, renamed, or removed.
+For example, with a recursive watch on `/a` and a new file `/a/b/c`, you will receive `Create /a/b/c` and may also receive `Write /a/b`.

-This differs from inotify, where `Write` corresponds to file-content changes only. kqueue has similar "directory `Write` = directory contents changed" semantics, so portable code that treats `Write` on a directory as "something inside it changed" works on Windows and BSD/macOS but not Linux.
+This happens because, on NTFS-backed volumes, modifying the entries of a directory updates that directory's last-write time, and the Windows backend requests `FILE_NOTIFY_CHANGE_LAST_WRITE` to support `Write` events on files.
+The same `Write` filter therefore picks up the directory's metadata update.

-Whether the directory `Write` is delivered alongside the child events is not
+kqueue has the same "directory `Write` = directory contents changed" semantics, so portable code that treats `Write` on a directory as "something inside it changed" works on Windows and BSD/macOS, but not on Linux (inotify uses `Write` only for file-content changes).
+If you only care about file content, filter out `Write` events whose path refers to a directory.

-guaranteed: it depends on `ReadDirectoryChangesW` buffering, NTFS metadata update timing, and event coalescing, none of which fsnotify controls.
+Whether the directory `Write` is actually delivered alongside the child events is not guaranteed: it depends on `ReadDirectoryChangesW` buffering, NTFS metadata update timing, and event coalescing, none of which fsnotify controls.

 ### kqueue (macOS, all BSD systems)